 To fund the sewage treatment plant and system upgrades necessary to comply with PADEP treatment standards, the KVWPCA issued $32,390,000 in bonds (Net Interest Rate = 4.172%; Yield = 4.097%) on September 28, 2010 to provide funds to pay off several loans, fund the Debt Service Reserve Fund, construct the sewage treatment plant upgrades and to pay the costs for issuing the bonds.
 KVWPCA revenues will be used to satisfy the payment obligations on the bonds.

 At a special meeting of the KVWPCA Board on September 22, 2010, a rate increase was approved to finance the bond issue with nine (9) Municipalities voting for the rate increase and four (4) Municipalities voting against the increase.
-The rate adopted by the Board consists of two parts: a non-flow based component and a flow-based component.
+The rate adopted by the Board consisted of two parts: a non-flow based component and a flow-based component.

 Three elements comprise the non-flow based component of the rate:

 - A uniform flat rate of $1.55 per Equivalent Dwelling Unit (EDU) per month for payment of two existing loans from the Pennsylvania Infrastructure Investment Authority (PENNVEST).